Eths33/tengucon_2.0_badge/README.md

 I printed in PLA with support material, see included images for more info.

+Also, I used ```Support Material → XY Separation Between Object and Support 150%``` for easy support removal.

 <img src="image/badge_rl_02.jpg" alt="Badge case preview" width="200" />

 Feel free to edit via the step file.